BPercivalMMU/Z2N_TypeII_Class/Spectrum_Analysis/README.md

 # Spectrum Analysis

-Computes the massless spectrum of Z2 free fermionic Type II orbifold models across all nine order-two point-group classes.
+Computes the massless spectrum of order-two free fermionic Type II orbifold models.

 ### `TypeIIFreeFermioniser_v5.py`: the spectrum of a single model